Henk Grol: Judo career

 Grol competed in the 2007 European Judo Championships in Belgrade, Serbia in the men's under 90 kg, as a replacement for Mark Huizinga, who cancelled last minute due to personal problems.

 He won gold in the men's under 100-kilo class at the 2008 European Judo Championships in Lisbon, Portugal.
 He was the youngest European Champion of that year, only 22 years old.

-After a highly competitive race against Elco van der Geest, Grol ended up to be the 2008 representative for the men's 100 kg category for the Netherlands at the 2008 Olympics in Beijing.
-There he reached the semifinals, where he was beaten by Askhat Zhitkeyev from Kazakhstan.
-He went on to win bronze beating Levan Zhorzholiani from Georgia.
+After a highly competitive race against Elco van der Geest, Grol ended up being the 2008 representative for the men's 100 kg category for the Netherlands at the 2008 Olympics in Beijing.
+There, he reached the semifinals, where he was beaten by Askhat Zhitkeyev from Kazakhstan.
+He went on to win bronze, beating Levan Zhorzholiani from Georgia.

 He competed at the 2012 Summer Olympics, reaching the quarter-finals, where he lost to Dimitri Peters of Germany.
-Grol went on to win the bronze medal beating Hwang Hee-tae in his bronze medal match.
+Grol went on to win the bronze medal, beating Hwang Hee-tae in his bronze medal match.

 He competed at the 2018 European Judo Championships in Tel Aviv where he ended third.

 In 2021, he won one of the bronze medals in his event at the 2021 Judo World Masters held in Doha, Qatar.